denodrivers/mongo/README.md

 - if you want most of MongoDB feature working with Deno and you don't care about the possible overheads by using node compat layer, you may try the `npm:mongodb` driver
+- if you are using MongoDB Atlas, using [atlas_sdk](https://github.com/erfanium/atlas_sdk) can be your best option.

 [![tag](https://img.shields.io/github/tag/manyuanrong/deno_mongo.svg)](https://github.com/manyuanrong/deno_mongo/releases)
 [![Build Status](https://github.com/manyuanrong/deno_mongo/workflows/ci/badge.svg?branch=main)](https://github.com/manyuanrong/deno_mongo/actions)